sadr0b0t/yashlang/README.en.md

 - Switch off videos inside added playlists if you don't like them
 - Watch videos you only want to

-Turns YouTube to a safe place for you and your children.
+Make your own safe and fully controlled online theater.

 (available interface languages: English, Russian)